Walking for short distances and turning in lower-limb amputees: a study in low-cost prosthesis users: Results

-\paragraph{Preferred walking speeds for above-knee amputees walking in circles is dependent on turning direction.} We had subjects walk both clockwise and anti-clockwise along circles drawn on the ground.
+\paragraph{Preferred walking speeds for amputees walking in circles is dependent on turning direction.} We had subjects walk both clockwise and anti-clockwise along circles drawn on the ground.
 We did this so as to check for any effects due to having the prosthesis-leg as the pivot, as opposed to the intact leg as the pivot.
-Considering all amputees together, we did not find significant differences between the two conditions ($p = 0.096$).
-Just considering the above-knee amputees, with trials for all radii pooled, we found that they walked slightly faster when the prosthetic leg was outside the circle ($p = 0.0008$, mean difference about 0.03 m/s on average, median 0.04 m/s).
+Considering all amputees together, we did not find significant differences between the two conditions ($p = 0.4$, figure \ref{fig:JFoot4}b-c).
+However, as a post hoc exploratory test, just considering the above-knee amputees with trials for all radii pooled , we found that they walked slightly faster when the prosthetic leg was outside the circle ($v_\mathrm{prosthesis-out}-v_\mathrm{prosthesis-in} = 0.03 \pm 0.035$ ms$^{-1}$, $p<10^{-3}$; see figure \ref{fig:JFoot4}c).

-\paragraph{Preferred walking speeds are proportional to degree of amputation.} For all the cases above, that is, straight-line walking for different distances and circle-walking at different radii, we found that the preferred walking speeds for the below-knee amputees are higher than above-knee and lower than non-amputee preferred speeds (Figures \ref{fig:JFoot2}-\ref{fig:JFoot3}).
-This result for straight-line long-distance walking over long distances is known from other work in the past \cite{mattes2000walking}.
-However, the result for short-distance and circle-walking is new, even if unsurprising.
-In addition, we found, as have others in the past , that the preferred walking speed for the below-knee unilateral amputees were higher than those for the above-knee unilateral amputees.

-\paragraph{Preferred gait initiation swing is usually with the affected limb.} In addition to measuring the preferred walking speeds, we noted whether the subjects stepped forward with their affected or unaffected limb for their very first step.
+\paragraph{Preferred gait initiation swing is usually with the affected limb.} As another post hoc exploratory analysis, we noted whether the subjects stepped forward with their affected or unaffected limb for their very first step.
 Stepping forward with the affected limb corresponds to the first swing phase being with the affected limb and the first stance phase being with the unaffected limb.
-We found that 9 out of 12 subjects had over 80\% of their first steps be their prosthetic foot; the other three subjects had 69\%, 36\%, and 0\% of their steps start with swinging the affected limb.
-These leading limb preferences are similar to those found in \cite{vrieling2008gait}.
+We found that 9 out of 12 subjects had over 80\% of their first steps be with their prosthetic foot; the other three subjects had 69\%, 36\%, and 0\% of their steps start with swinging the affected limb.
+These leading limb preferences for gait initiation are similar to those found in \cite{vrieling2008gait}.